The Hasmonean Water Tunnel in Armon Hanatziv

 History of the Hasmonean Water Tunnel

-Jerusalem was founded around a spring some 4000 years ago, yet by the Hellenistic period the city’s growing population required additional water sources.
-Implementing Roman water engineering two aqueducts were built to supply water from springs in the Hebron mountains, some 40 km south of the city.
-Despite the distance, the careful plan of the aqueducts insured the water flow into the city, to the Temple Mount and the Upper City.
-It is not certain when each aqueduct was installed, but it is assumed that the lower aqueduct was built by the Maccabees.
-South of Jerusalem a long and high ridge (“Armon Hanatziv”) formed a topographical obstacle in the path of the aqueduct.
-The solution was a 423 meters tunnel carved through it.
-It was dug by two teams from opposite ends and had five ventilations shafts.
-The tunnel was in use also in subsequent periods, and up to the first half of the 20th century.
+Jerusalem was founded around a spring some 4000 years ago, yet by the Hellenistic period, the city’s growing population required additional water sources.
+Implementing Roman water engineering, two aqueducts were built to supply water from springs in the Hebron mountains, some 40 km south of the city.
+Despite the distance, the careful planning of the aqueducts ensured the water flow into the town to the Temple Mount and the Upper City.
+It is not sure when each aqueduct was installed, but it is assumed that the Maccabees built the lower aqueduct.
+South of Jerusalem, a long and high ridge (“Armon Hanatziv”) formed a topographical obstacle in the path of the aqueduct.
+The solution was a 423-meter tunnel carved through it.
+It was dug by two teams from opposite ends and had five ventilation shafts.
+The tunnel was also used in subsequent periods and up to the first half of the 20th century.

 Walking Through the Hasmonean Water Tunnel

-The site is maintained by ELAD organization.
-Going through the tunnel must be pre-arranged, and best if done with a guide .
+The site is maintained by the ELAD organization.
+Going through the tunnel must be pre-arranged, and it is best if done with a guide.
 It is dark most of the way, so headlamps are recommended.

-A tour of the Hasmonean Water Tunnel can be combined with a guided day tour of Jerusalem.
+A tour of the Hasmonean Water Tunnel can be integrated into a Day Tour of Jerusalem.